SpiegelSoft/XamarinForms.Reactive.FSharp/README.md

 ### ViewModels

 Each page should be coupled to its corresponding page ViewModel.
-To create a ViewModel, you need to derive from `PageViewModel` and implement `IRoutableViewModel`:
+To create a page ViewModel, you need to derive from `PageViewModel` and implement `IRoutableViewModel`:

 ```fs
 open System